-Many of the patients seen at the Seager Memorial Clinic are homeless, live in shelters or low-cost housing, and do not have any other access to healthcare.
-Without this clinic, many patients could end up in emergency room with more serious conditions and have big bills to pay as a result.
-To learn more, please visit seagerclinic.org.
+Many of the patients seen at the Seager Memorial Clinic are homeless or live in shelters or low-cost housing and do not have any other access to healthcare.
+By managing their chronic condition they avoid compounding their health issues.

-SelectHealth recognizes the essential healthcare provided by the Seager Memorial Clinic as another example of how Utah Gives Back.
+SelectHealth recognizes the community care provided by the Seager Memorial Clinic as another example of how Utah Gives Back.